Zacks Investment Research Lowers Formula One Group (NASDAQ:FWONK) to Hold

-Formula One Group (NASDAQ:FWONK) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Thursday, Zacks.com reports.
+Formula One Group (NASDAQ:FWONK) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Liberty Media Corporation owns interests in a broad range of media, communications and entertainment businesses through their operating subsidiaries and investments in various publicly-traded companies.
 The company broadcasts music, sports, entertainment, comedy, talk, news, traffic, and weather channels, as well as infotainment services on a subscription fee basis through its satellite radio systems; provides next-generation connected vehicle applications and services; streams music and non-music channels over the Internet; sells satellite and Internet radios to consumers through Website and retailers; and offers other ancillary services, such as weather, traffic, data, and Backseat television services.
 Liberty Media Corporation is headquartered in Englewood, Colorado. “

-A number of other brokerages have also recently commented on FWONK.
-Pivotal Research boosted their price objective on Formula One Group from $50.00 to $53.00 and gave the stock a “buy” rating in a research note on Tuesday, March 2nd.
-Morgan Stanley boosted their price target on Formula One Group from $44.00 to $46.00 and gave the stock an “equal weight” rating in a research note on Thursday, May 6th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the stock.
-The company presently has an average rating of “Hold” and an average price target of $48.75.
+FWONK has been the topic of several other reports.
+Pivotal Research increased their price target on shares of Formula One Group from $50.00 to $53.00 and gave the company a “buy” rating in a research note on Tuesday, March 2nd.
+Morgan Stanley increased their price target on shares of Formula One Group from $44.00 to $46.00 and gave the stock an “equal weight” rating in a report on Thursday, May 6th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the stock.
+Formula One Group presently has an average rating of “Hold” and a consensus target price of $49.00.

+Formula One Group (NASDAQ:FWONK) last issued its quarterly earnings results on Friday, May 7th.
+The company reported ($0.20) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.34) by $0.14.
+Formula One Group had a negative return on equity of 1.46% and a negative net margin of 23.25%.
+The firm had revenue of $180.00 million for the quarter, compared to analyst estimates of $136.93 million.
+Sell-side analysts forecast that Formula One Group will post -0.11 EPS for the current year.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Fairview Capital Investment Management LLC raised its stake in Formula One Group by 0.9% during the first quarter.
-Fairview Capital Investment Management LLC now owns 3,107,340 shares of the company’s stock valued at $134,516,000 after buying an additional 28,012 shares in the last quarter.
-Geode Capital Management LLC raised its stake in Formula One Group by 3.8% during the first quarter.
-Geode Capital Management LLC now owns 2,560,006 shares of the company’s stock valued at $110,680,000 after buying an additional 94,044 shares in the last quarter.
-Bank of New York Mellon Corp raised its stake in Formula One Group by 5.8% during the first quarter.
-Bank of New York Mellon Corp now owns 2,034,111 shares of the company’s stock valued at $88,056,000 after buying an additional 112,011 shares in the last quarter.
-Sumitomo Mitsui Trust Holdings Inc. grew its holdings in shares of Formula One Group by 35.6% during the first quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 972,084 shares of the company’s stock valued at $42,082,000 after purchasing an additional 255,424 shares during the last quarter.
-Finally, Ameriprise Financial Inc. grew its holdings in shares of Formula One Group by 15.0% during the first quarter.
-Ameriprise Financial Inc. now owns 178,587 shares of the company’s stock valued at $7,725,000 after purchasing an additional 23,243 shares during the last quarter.
-Hedge funds and other institutional investors own 84.65% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of FWONK.
+Fairview Capital Investment Management LLC boosted its stake in shares of Formula One Group by 0.9% during the 1st quarter.
+Fairview Capital Investment Management LLC now owns 3,107,340 shares of the company’s stock valued at $134,516,000 after buying an additional 28,012 shares during the period.
+Geode Capital Management LLC lifted its position in shares of Formula One Group by 3.8% in the 1st quarter.
+Geode Capital Management LLC now owns 2,560,006 shares of the company’s stock worth $110,680,000 after acquiring an additional 94,044 shares during the period.
+Bank of New York Mellon Corp lifted its holdings in shares of Formula One Group by 5.8% during the 1st quarter.
+Bank of New York Mellon Corp now owns 2,034,111 shares of the company’s stock worth $88,056,000 after acquiring an additional 112,011 shares during the period.
+Sumitomo Mitsui Trust Holdings Inc. raised its holdings in shares of Formula One Group by 35.6% in the 1st quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 972,084 shares of the company’s stock worth $42,082,000 after buying an additional 255,424 shares in the last quarter.
+Finally, Ameriprise Financial Inc. boosted its stake in shares of Formula One Group by 15.0% in the 1st quarter.
+Ameriprise Financial Inc. now owns 178,587 shares of the company’s stock valued at $7,725,000 after purchasing an additional 23,243 shares in the last quarter.
+84.65% of the stock is currently owned by institutional investors.

 Formula One Group engages in the motorsports business.
 It holds commercial rights for the world championship, approximately a nine-month long motor race-based competition in which teams compete for the constructors' championship and drivers compete for the drivers' championship.
 The company was founded in 1950 and is based in Englewood, Colorado.